tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 +    foo5()
 ```

+Using either method you can see that the logical change of the commit
+you are rebasing is to add `foo5()` after `foo3()`.

+### Resolving the conflict

+There are two equivalent ways to see the state of the branch that you
+are rebasing onto.

+* The top hunk (labelled `HEAD`)

+* The output of `git show HEAD:<filename>` (this is probably less
+  useful because it shows the entire state of `<filename>` without
+  drawing your attention to the conflicting section)

+Either way, you can see that the target branch has `foo4` after
+`foo5`.

 The correct way to resolve this conflict is to combine the logical
-change of the bottom hunk relative to the middle (adding `foo5`) and
+change of the bottom hunk (adding `foo5` after `foo3`) and state of
-the logical change of the top hunk relative to the middle (adding
+the base branch (which has `foo4` after `foo3`).
+In your editor this
-`foo4`) (in your editor this will typically be easier to do by making
+will typically be easiest to do by making the necessary change to the
-that change to the top hunk), that is, we want to end up with the file
-we save in our editor as
+top hunk.
+It requires semantic understanding to know exactly which
+way of resolving the resolution is satisfactory, if any.
+For example,
+we could put `foo5()` before or after `foo4()`.
+In this case a
+natural resolution might be

 ```python
 def main():